hagatorn/hagatorn.github.io/README.md

-Site for Hagatorn.com for a github hosted site
+*Hagatorn

+-Static site for Hagatorn.com using Jekyll [http://jekyllrb.com] -Hosted on GitHub Pages [https://pages.github.com ]

 Quite a lot of experimentation at this stage with build tools etc.